Mspawan/BookStore_FullStack_fork/README.md

 matching with the corresponding parameters of the DataBase created earlier;

 * Enter missing values for `jwt_secret` and `stripe.key.secret` variables.
+Project will start up and work without Stripe keys, but payment functionality will not work properly.
+JWT secret has to be >= 256-bit, otherwise you will get errors trying to access secured endpoints.
-  * JWT secret is any string or encoded string of your choice;
+  * JWT secret is any 256-bit string or encoded 256-bit string of your choice;
   * Stripe secret key can be obtained from your Stripe account;